Franconia: Christianity

 The proportion of Roman Catholics and Protestants among the population of Franconia is roughly the same, but varies from region to region.
 Large areas of Middle and Upper Franconia are mainly Protestant.

 The denominational orientation today still reflects the territorial structure of Franconia at the time of the Franconian Circle.
 For example, regions, that used to be under the care of the bishoprics of Bamberg, Würzburg and Eichstätt, are mainly Catholic today.
 On the other hand, all former territories of the imperial cities and the margraviates of Ansbach and Bayreuth have remained mainly Lutheran.
 The region around the city of Erlangen, which belonged to the Margraviate of Bayreuth, was a refuge for the Huguenots who fled there after the St Bartholomew's Day massacre in France.

 Following the success of the Reformation in Nuremberg under Andreas Osiander, it had been an exclusively Protestant imperial city and belonged to the Protestant league of imperial states, the Corpus Evangelicorum, within the Reichstag.
 Subsequent historical events such as the stream of refugees after the Second World War and the increasing mobility of the population has since blurred denominational geographical boundaries, however.

 The influx of immigrants from Eastern Europe has also seen the establishment of an Orthodox community in Franconia.
-The Romanian Orthodox Metropolis of Germany, Central and Northern Europe has its headquarters in Nuremberg.
+Among Orthodox churches, the Romanian Orthodox Church has located the headquarters of its Metropolis of Germany, Central and Northern Europe in Nuremberg.

 Judaism

-Before the Nazi era Franconia was a region with significant Jewish communities, most of whom were Ashkenazi Jews.
+Before the Nazi era, Franconia was a region with significant Jewish communities, most of whom were Ashkenazi Jews.
 The first Jewish communities appeared in Franconia in the 12th and 13th centuries and thus later than, for example, in Regensburg.
 In the Middle Ages, Franconia was a stronghold of Torah studies.
 But Franconia also began to exclude the Jewish populations particularly early on.
-For example, there were two Jewish massacres - the Rintfleisch massacres of 1298 and the Armleder Uprising of 1336-1338 - and in the 15th and 16th centuries many cities exiled their Jewish populations, which is why many Jews settled in rural communities.
-Franconia also rose to early prominence in the discrimination of Jews during the Nazi era.
-One of the first casualties of the organized Nazi persecution of Jews took place on 21 March in Künzelsau and on 25/26 March 1933 in Creglingen, where police and SA troops under the leadership of Standartenführer Fritz Klein led so-called "weapons search operations".
+For example, there were two Jewish massacres – the Rintfleisch massacres of 1298 and the Armleder Uprising of 1336-1338 – and in the 15th and 16th centuries, many cities exiled their Jewish populations, which is why many Jews settled in rural communities.
+Franconia also rose to early prominence in the discrimination against Jews during the Nazi era.
+One of the first casualties of the organized Nazi persecution of Jews took place on 21 March in Künzelsau and on 25–26 March 1933 in Creglingen, where police and SA troops under the leadership of Standartenführer Fritz Klein led so-called "weapons search operations".

-In 1818, about 65% of Bavarian Jews lived in the Bavarian part of Franconia, today there are Jewish communities only in Bamberg, Bayreuth, Erlangen, Fürth, Hof, Nuremberg and Würzburg and in Heilbronn in Baden-Württemberg.
+In 1818, about 65% of Bavarian Jews lived in the Bavarian part of Franconia; today there are Jewish communities only in Bamberg, Bayreuth, Erlangen, Fürth, Hof, Nuremberg and Würzburg as well as in Heilbronn in Baden-Württemberg.